Kochen-Specker Contextuality: Advanced topics and methods

 As opposed to the case of graphs, different notions of acyclicity are possible for hypergraphs.
 The relevant one for us is given by the following two equivalent definitions.
-First, a graph is acyclic if it has the {\it running intersection property}, i.e., if if there exists an ordering of the hyperedges, $E_1,\ldots,E_n$, such that
+First, a hypergraph is acyclic if it has the {\it running intersection property}, i.e., if there exists an ordering of the hyperedges, $E_1,\ldots,E_n$, such that

-namely, there exists an ordering such that the intersection with any new hyperedge is completely contained in one of the previous hyperedges.
-The second, equivalent, definition is that a graph is acyclic if it is the clique graph of a triangulated graph.
+Namely, there exists an ordering such that the intersection with any new hyperedge is completely contained in one of the previous hyperedges.
+Second, an equivalent definition is that a hypergraph is acyclic if it is the clique hypergraph of a triangulated graph.

-Their equivalence is not obvious, cf.~\citet{Beeri1983, Lauritzen1996}, however, one can easily check that these definitions coincide in the case of hyperedges of cardinality two with that of trees for graphs.
-We will see that the running intersection property plays a central role in the construction of NCHV models.

-This notion is usually called $\alpha$-{\it acyclicity} in the literature \cite{Beeri1983, Lauritzen1996}.
-In the following, we simply refer to it as acyclicity.
+Their equivalence is not obvious, see ~\citet{Beeri1983, Lauritzen1996}; however, one can easily verify that these definitions coincide in the case of hyperedges of cardinality 2 with that of trees for graphs.
+We see here that the running intersection property plays a central role in the construction of NCHV models.
+This notion is usually called $\alpha$ {\it acyclicity} in the literature \cite{Beeri1983, Lauritzen1996}.
+In the following, we refer to it simply as acyclicity.